Last Updated on May 19, 2026 by Emma Fajcz | Published: November 29, 2018

 5. The Portuguese Art of “Petiscar”

 Portuguese have whole meals just with petiscos and drinks.
 These can go on for hours unless it’s a busy restaurant and the waiter is desperate to free a table.
-First, choose a place with the best petiscos in Lisbon.
-Then, prepare to order and share.
-We at Devour Lisbon suggest you try every petisco on the menu and then order a second dose of your favorites.
+First, choose a place with the best petiscos in Lisbon; then, prepare to order and share.
+We at Devour suggest you try every petisco on the menu, and then order a second dose of your favorites.
 Food (almost) becomes secondary as conversations at the table take over.

 Lisboetas look more for the price/quality balance than a menu that wows them.
 Of course, if a restaurant gets both things done right, they’ll forever recommend it to friends, family members, and any tourist who might ask them for a nice place to eat.
 Flavor matters, respect for food matter, and the quality of the ingredients matter.

 Eating like a local truly goes a long way in taking your travel experience from “good” to “great.”
-On our Tastes & Traditions of Lisbon Tour, we’ll skip the tourist traps and head off the beaten path into some of the city’s last remaining truly authentic neighborhoods.
+On our Ultimate Lisbon Food Tour, we’ll skip the tourist traps and head off the beaten path into some of the city’s last remaining truly authentic neighborhoods.
 There, you’ll sample countless beloved bites at the family-run places that have been making them for generations, and come away with a deeper understanding of Portuguese food culture.

 Good advice that most Europeans would probably find funny and unnecessary, as I do.
 But the more Americans heed it, the happier everyone will be, thank you!